-HAT both photographer Tyler Shields and comedian Kathy Griffin did was so edgy that it was actually relieving.
-The photo that came out on May 30th was just a small hiccup that helps to uncover the faults we have in our fragile society.
-They essentially did what most great artists do — they rocked the boat.
-All art starts as a stupid idea or as a simple figure of speech of some kind, and then it turns into something different from what it was originally intended.
+HAT TYLER SHIELDS AND KATHY GRIFFIN DID was so edgy, so pervasive, that it pushed the modern limits of liberal social acceptance in so many ways—it was actually relieving.
+The photograph that came out on May 30th was just a small hiccup that helps to uncover the faults we have in our fragile society.
+They essentially did what most great artists do; they rocked the boat.
+All art starts with a stupid idea or as a simple figure of speech of some kind, and then it turns into something different—something astonishing—from what it was originally intended.

 Artists and critics both know that artistic expression is always going to go too far because that is exactly what it’s supposed to do.
-Everyone can feel when the news becomes a bit too controversial and suspicion spreads quickly amongst us.
-Abstract portrayals or political satires, relevant or not, should be seen by everyone because we all have to see that humans are a little bit evil on the inside and we should notice that art — in whatever form it takes — bridges a gap that is left between the person who is quiet and obedient versus somebody who is outspoken and somewhat stubborn.
+Everyone can feel when the news becomes a bit too controversial and suspicion spreads quickly among us.
+Abstract portrayals or political satires, relevant or not, should be seen by everyone because we all have to see that humans are a little bit evil on the inside and we should notice that art—in whatever form it takes—bridges a gap that is left between the person who is quiet and obedient versus somebody who is outspoken and somewhat stubborn.

 Artistic expression became as domesticated and depoliticized as union activity, journalism, scholarship, and political discourse.

 Consumers eventually need to see the rich and famous being sacrificed.
 It’s a part of our psychology.
 The cartoon South Park made an entire episode—called Britney’s New Look, and it was based on a short story written in 1948 by Shirley Jackson called The Lottery—about this topic.
 Political correctness in casual conversation with family and friends, at school, at work, in public debate, discussion, and in the media—is preventing all us regular “safe” people from freely expressing themselves.

 What are we so afraid of?